atakhadiviom/OpenCut/README.md

 ## Why?

 - **Privacy**: Your videos stay on your device
-- **Free features**: Every basic feature of CapCut is paywalled now
+- **Free features**: Every basic feature of CutApp is paywalled now
-- **Simple**: People want editors that are easy to use - CapCut proved that
+- **Simple**: People want editors that are easy to use - CutApp proved that

 ## Features